fbpixelBristol Stool Chart: What Your Stool Says About Your Bowel Health | Thomson Medical

 What is a Bristol stool chart, and what does it indicate?

-Healthcare professionals will often use it to estimate how long it takes for food to pass through your digestive tract and evaluate potential treatments for any bowel issues you may face.
+Doctors often use the chart to estimate how long it takes for food to pass through your digestive tract and to help identify potential issues such as constipation, irritable bowel syndrome, and diarrhoea.

 What are the different stool types?